Itoka-DAO/icxrp/README.md

 ```
 5. `dfx depoly` and we see each other in metaverse.

-Note: Don't forget reconfiguring CanisterID to your own canisters or you might want to join [Itoka discord](https://discord.gg/7BqSGMCE5c) and our developers reply to you by the same answer.
+Note: Don't forget reconfiguring CanisterID to your own canisters, or you might want to join [Itoka discord](https://discord.gg/7BqSGMCE5c) and get same answers from our developers.